Mordris/AI-Powered-Automated-Attendance-System/README.md

-# AI-Powered Automated Attendance System
+# AI-Powered Automated Attendance System (The actual project is in a private repository)

 This project implements a robust, scalable, and efficient automated attendance system using facial recognition, designed for educational institutions or organizational settings.
 It features a Python FastAPI backend, asynchronous operations, GPU-accelerated machine learning via Celery, and real-time feedback through WebSockets.